MildTomato/alchemycodelab-supabase/README.md

 Click on **settings** in **Auth** and disable 'Enable email confirmations'.

-This stops users having to click on a confirmation link when signing up.
+This stops users having to click on a confirmation link in an email when signing up.
 It's highly recommended you use this in production, but for testing purposes it can be a nuisance.

 ## Running the client